Comparisons to the Better Chicken Commitment

 Certified Humane does not meet BCC standards for litter, breed, lighting, or slaughter.
 Please see the Certified Humane comparison page for more details, or download the comparison chart.

-All GAP standards meet the BCC with the exception of slaughter practices.
-Please see the Global Animal Partnership (GAP) comparison page for more details, or download the comparison chart.
+G.A.P. standards meet all the BCC requirements for housing (lighting, litter quality, enrichment, and stocking density) and only meet the breed requirement if accompanied by the add-on Better Chicken Project (BCP) verification.
+G.A.P. does not currently meet the slaughter requirements.
+Please see the Global Animal Partnership (G.A.P.) comparison page for more details, or download the comparison chart.

 National Chicken Council (NCC)